fftune/fftune/README.md

 You can then open `doc/html/index.html` in a web browser.

+If you are a developer and want to use this library for your own purposes, you can include the header with `#include <fftune.hpp>` and link against `libfftune.so`.

 ## Tests

 `fftune` ships with a testing suite, for more information checkout the [tests directory](tests/README.md).